gbxyz/rdapper/README.md

 # DESCRIPTION

-`rdapper` is a simple RDAP client.
-It uses [Net::RDAP](https://metacpan.org/pod/Net%3A%3ARDAP) to retrieve data about internet resources (domain names, IP addresses, and autonymous systems) and outputs the information in a human-readable format.
-If you want to consume this data in your own program you should use [Net::RDAP](https://metacpan.org/pod/Net%3A%3ARDAP) directly.
+`rdapper` retrieves data about internet resources (domain names, IP addresses, and autonymous systems) and outputs the information in a human-readable format.

 # OPTIONS